 The two important documents related to construction project management are the Project Execution Plan and the Project Management Plan.
 Even though they are used almost the same way but they have different meanings and cover varied areas of a project lifecycle.
-Therefore, for successful project delivery and meeting respective stakeholder needs, we must explain the differences between these two plans.

 What is A Project Execution Plan?

 A project execution plan is a detailed document encompassing all strategies, tactics, and methodologies to achieve a project’s objectives.
-It can be regarded as a road map leading the project team through the execution phase by ensuring that activities are coordinated to perform compellingly.
+It can be regarded as a road map leading the project manager and team through the execution phase by ensuring that activities are coordinated to perform compellingly.

 Components of a project execution plan